innobright/help.innobright.com/src/overview/how-does-altus-compare.rst

 How Does Altus Compare?
 -----------------------

 Innobright’s Altus is the world’s first multi-platform, Monte Carlo render denoising system.
 We let you generate fast, noisy renders with smaller samples per pixel (SPP) and filter them to produce high quality images & animation.
 We give you the quality you want, in a fraction of the time.
-Altus is a post-processing filter to remove noise from renders created with physically-based Monte Carlo rendering methods.
-Most photorealistic renderers use this method of path generation;

 ..
 This will change the background color of a table cell.
 Used to highlight Altus features.